Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 23: (W15) Tell the AI: "For a fast-fashion brand like ZARA, brainstorm 3 innovative services that could apply 'hyper-personalization' technology."
+### Lab 23: (W15) Tell the AI: "For a fast-fashion brand like ZARA, brainstorm 3 innovative services that could apply 'hyper-personalization' technology."
-"""
+### Ans.:

 1.  **AI-Powered "Style Twin"**: Users create a detailed style profile, and the AI generates a digital avatar.
 They can instantly see how new clothing items look on their "twin" and receive AI-curated outfits that match their existing wardrobe.
 2.  **In-Store Smart Mirror Recommendations**: When a customer enters a fitting room, a smart mirror recognizes the item via RFID.
 It then displays personalized recommendations for other items in the store that would complete the outfit, based on their purchase history.